leafo/tableshape/README.md

 #### `types.custom(fn)`

 Returns a type checker that calls the function provided to verify the value.
-The function will receive the value being tested as the first argument, and the type checker as the second.
+The function will receive the value being tested as the first argument, and any existing state object as the second.

 The function should return true if the value passes, or `nil` and an error message if it fails.